Local Renewable Energy Zone (LREZ) pilot

 Local Renewable Energy Zone (LREZ)

-Queensland's Local Renewable Energy Zones aim to put customers at the centre of the energy transition.
+This animation demonstrates how Queensland's LREZs aim to put customers at the centre of the energy transition.

 What does the LREZ involve?